geparada/NGS_2021_AS/docs/source/detection_of_differentially_included_nodes.rst

         1. How many differentially included nodes did you find?
 (See documentation to find recommendations from the authors)
         2. How many of them might be biologically relevant based on DeltaPsi obtained values?
-        3. What type of alternative splicing node are the ones found significantly different and biologically relevant ``TBPH knockout``?
+        3. What type of alternative splicing node are the ones found significantly different and biologically relevant ``bam mutation``?

 .. admonition:: Challenge 5

     Important part of the job as bioinformatician is to inspect the obtained results using a genome browser.
+In this case, the one of the best way to assess the results is by visual inspection:

-Use the IGV to generate `sashimi plots <https://software.broadinstitute.org/software/igv/Sashimi>`_ that allow you to evaluate the changes if the changes in splicing after ``TBPH knockout`` looks convincing.
+        1. Use the IGV to generate `sashimi plots <https://software.broadinstitute.org/software/igv/Sashimi>`_ that allow you to evaluate the changes if the changes in splicing after ``bam mutation`` looks convincing.
+        2. According to the quantitative and qualitative results you have generated at this point, if you have to just choose one example to experimentally validate as AS event that is regulated during spermatogenesis, which one would you choose?
+Why?